-The following is a brief summary of some of the many "Marvin" cases and the court's significant findings in each case.
+This site provides general Palimony information.
+The summaries below are of some of the many “Marvin” cases and the court’s significant findings in each case.

 In other words: People who live together can make enforceable agreements just like anyone else so long as the agreements are legal.
 The court also noted that other remedies may be appropriate to protect the parties’ lawful expectations